Here is a short and very compromised list of all the deductions made in System Collaboration.

 Since symptoms always are impossible to solve, this means that the solution to our organizational problems, never are about changing people’s behaviour, their mindset, the culture, etc., which is only symptoms of our way of working.
 Instead the only way to eliminate the organizational problems, is by redesigning our way of working (by an organizational top-down synthesis), which Dr. Russell Ackoff stated as “dissolve a problem”.
 Designing a way of working in any context, means that we as for our products, need to do reduce the transdisciplinary complicatedness (no transdisciplinary complexity) by doing a systems design, in order to be able to fulfil all our organizational principles at the same time, as well as time/development cost, quality and product cost (non-functional requirements on the way of working).

-From all the deductions above, we now have all the knowledge needed in order to finally be able to implement the product development method TDSD.
+From all the deductions above, we now have all the knowledge needed in order to also implement complete methods that fulfil all organizational principles and all the made deductions in System Collaboration, for example the product development method TDSD.
 It has the focus on software product development, since the existing commercial methods and frameworks, severely is missing the fulfilment of very important organizational principles (which is easily found to be the case using our method SPPA).
 With TDSD we add the last piece needed, the domain the organization is operating in and its people’s domain knowledge.
 This means that TDSD is not more prescriptive than our organizational principles and the deductions above, since the ones that know their organization the best, are the people within the organization itself.
 When implementing the last piece, all the organizational principles in the context of course need to be followed, but that is normally not complicated, and straightforward for the organization, referring to the domain and domain knowledge of their people.